Snafu leads to two contestants being named Miss California’s Outstanding Teen. Who won?

 A snafu led to emcee MacKenzie Freed announcing Flowers as the winner, until pageant director Russ Gladden made the correction minutes after Flowers had been crowned.

-Then, Álvarez-Coyne stood in shock as he received the sash and crown in a wild finish to the pageant.
+Then, Álvarez-Coyne stood in shock as she received the sash and crown in a wild finish to the pageant.

 The 18-year-old recent graduate of the Orange County School of the Arts became the first Latina in the 22-year history of the pageant to win the title.